omonimus1/WebTechSET08101/README.md

 * Modify style of an HTML node using Javascript Events
 * Show an HTML element just if a determinated events happens using always Javascript
 * Use javascript in html file - Create JS function - Use functions present in external JS file

+### Coursework / Assessment 1
+* Create a html page that allows to the user to enter some text and encipher the text using the rot13 cypher